 Some examples of projects that a structural engineer can be involved in include bridges, hospitals and sports stadiums.

-You could also start as an engineering technician by completing an HNC, HND or foundation degree in an engineering subject before becoming a fully qualified structural engineer with further on the job training.
+You could also start as an engineering technician by completing an HNC, HND or foundation degree in an engineering subject.
+You can then become a fully qualified structural engineer with further training on the job.

 Studying for an accredited qualification can help your career prospects.
 You’ll find accredited courses from Joint Board of Moderators (JBM).